 Building self-esteem is a vital part of healthy parenting.
 Children need constant reassurance and positive feedback to develop a healthy sense of self.
 As they become teenagers, they need praise for who they are becoming and their unique gifts.

 If you lacked confidence as a child, you may not know how to model healthy self-esteem for your kids.
 It's difficult to teach what you didn't learn.

-Without healthy self-esteem, you think you don't measure up.
-You assume that others are smarter, thinner, more capable than you.
-These negative thoughts create problems in relationships, at work, and in being able to enjoy life.
-You assume the worst without realizing that your assumptions may not be true.
+Without healthy self-esteem, you think that you don't measure up.
+You assume that others are smarter, thinner, or more capable than you.
+These negative thoughts create problems because you assume the worst without realizing that these assumptions may not be true.